 Even if the system is designed by a professional, the installation job can be bungled by someone who lacks the right training.
 You might find someone who promises to complete the installation for a cheaper price, but remember that an efficient HVAC system is an expensive investment in your home's value and your family's comfort and safety.
 You don't want to jeopardize its function, and possibly cost yourself more money later on, by opting for a questionable installation job.

 Your home is unique.
 It has its own heat load that defines its own unique cooling needs.
-Heat load is not determined by square footage, but is calculated by taking into account the area of exposed walls, the type of and glass-area of windows, the amounts of insulation throughout your home, shading from trees, and the total volume of your home.
+Heat load is not determined by square footage, but is calculated by taking into account the area of exposed walls, the type of and glass-area of windows, the amounts of insulation throughout your home, shading from trees and the total volume of your home.
 The capacity of the air-handling system (or blower) and duct work must also be correctly matched.
 Most important, however, is selecting the right size and efficiency of the air conditioner unit (or condenser).
 Air conditioner condensing units are rated in tons of cooling capacity to describe its maximum rate of removing heat from a conditioned space.

-The team's job is not over until they know you are completely satisfied.
-A team leader will take the time to explain the system, what you should expect during start up, running operation, and shut down.
-They will guide you through using the new programmable and smart thermostats, suggest routine maintenance tips, and answer any other concerns or questions.
-A newer energy efficient air conditioning system protects and add value to you home, but only if it's been properly installed.
+The installation team's job is not over until they know you are completely satisfied.
+A team leader should take the time to explain the system, what you should expect during start up, running operation and shut down.
+Ask them to guide you through using the new programmable and smart thermostats, suggest routine AC maintenance tips, and answer any other concerns or questions.
+A newer energy efficient air conditioning system protects and adds value to you home, but only if it's been properly installed.
 Your home is unique, and so is your comfort, convenience and lifestyle.